top of page

 14./ Full set of Interior Doors schedules.

-15./ Full set of Custom Cabinetry for all living areas plans.
+15./ Full set of Custom Cabinetry for all living area plans.

 17./ Full set of Custom Spa and Massage room plans. * (only if required)